sasindusachintha/HTML-Basics-Note/README.md

 ---

 # What is HTML?
-- HTML stands for Hyper Text Markup Language.
+- HTML stands for Hyper Text Markup Language..
 - HTML describes the structure of a Web page.

 ---